Sweet Dreams My L.A. Ex: Composition and inspiration

 The person in the song wishes their ex "sweet dreams", but accuses them of using the break-up to further themselves.

 Originally the song was written by Dennis for Spears, who turned it down due to its subject matter.
 A few months later, Dennis still had not found someone to perform the song and offered it to Stevens, whom she had worked with when Stevens was a member of S Club 7.
 At the time Stevens had just begun work on her debut solo album and thought the song, which did not sound like anything out at the time, would make a good first single.
 Stevens said of the song in an interview, "The writers really got my personality and the direction I want to go in," she said.
 "The first single is a great example – the first time I heard it I knew it's what I wanted."
 In an interview, Stevens revealed that she recorded the song two weeks after S Club 7 announced their spilt.

+The song is composed in a key of A, utilizing the Phrygian mode, while the underlying chords imply the Phrygian dominant scale.